Pricing and Profit

 6 min read

-• Bundle pricing should start from blended cost, not list-price intuition.
+• Bundle pricing should start from the blended cost, not a gut feeling about the list price.

-• One strong-margin item can hide a weak-margin bundle.
+• One strong-margin item in the set can hide a weak-margin bundle.

-• Discounts should be tested against final payout and break-even impact.
+• Test every discount against the final payout and break-even impact.

-• Average order value only helps if the bundle still preserves enough contribution.
+• Higher average order value only helps if the bundle still preserves enough contribution per order.

 Start from blended economics

-Once the discount is set without that blended view, the bundle can look strong in sales copy while contributing much less than expected.
+Once the discount is set without that blended view, the bundle can look great in sales copy while contributing much less than you expected.

 One high-margin item can hide the problem

-Bundles often feel healthy because one item in the set carries better margin.
-But if the low-margin pieces absorb too much of the discount, the combined offer can deteriorate quickly.
+Bundles often feel healthy because one item carries better margin.
+But if the low-margin pieces absorb too much of the discount, the combined offer can fall apart fast.

-That is why bundle pricing needs a whole-order view instead of per-item instinct.
+That is why bundle pricing needs a whole-order view, not just per-item instinct.

 Check the bundle against break-even logic

-A lower-margin bundle may still be acceptable if it improves contribution enough at the business level.
-But you should test that intentionally instead of assuming higher order value automatically fixes the economics.
+A lower-margin bundle might still be worth it if it improves contribution enough at the business level.
+But test that intentionally — do not just assume a higher order value automatically fixes the economics.

 Test the real payout, not just the discount story

-If the bundle sells on a marketplace, payment fees, channel take rate, and shipping behavior can all change the result again.
+If the bundle sells on a marketplace, payment fees, channel take rate, and shipping behavior can all change the numbers again.

-Use payout and channel comparison tools to pressure-test the final economics before you make the bundle a permanent offer.
+Run the bundle through payout and channel comparison tools before you make it a permanent offer.

 • Calculate blended cost first